-‘Soliloquy For Compatriots’ by John Tripp is a three stanza poem which is separated into one set of eight lines, one set of five, and one final set of nine.
+‘Soliloquy For Compatriots’ by John Tripp is a three-stanza poem which is separated into one set of eight lines, one set of five, and one final set of nine.
 The poem does not conform to a specific or structured rhyme scheme but is instead written in free verse with each line varying in rhyme and meter according to the poet’s wishes.

 There is one moment in the poem which is important to note.
 It is a turn in the final section which is singled by an indented line that reads, “How could they know.”
-At this point the speaker moves from telling the options of others in regards to the Wales, to telling the truth of their lives.
+At this point, the speaker moves from telling the options of others in regards to Wales, to telling the truth of their lives.

 Additionally, the poem has been written as a soliloquy.
-This form of speaking is often used in dramatic works and refers to moment in which a speaker is expressing their own thoughts while standing alone, or without caring who hears.
+This form of speaking is often used in dramatic works and refers to a moment in which a speaker is expressing their own thoughts while standing alone, or without caring who hears.
 It is a monologue which is meant to give the impression of containing emotional reflections which have never before been voiced.

 The poem begins with the speaker listing off the dark and dirty opinions that others, the English in particular, hold in regard to the Welsh.
 He states that they are believed to be “wild” and “feckless.”
 They are also thought to be living in the pits of “poverty.”

-In the next section he says the English have done all they can to rid the Welsh of the strength of their culture.
+In the next section, he says the English have done all they can to rid the Welsh of the strength of their culture.
 In place of trumpets, the bards now play reeds.

-In conclusion the speaker compares their plight to that of the Irish and states that there is no way another could know the importance of history and storytelling.
+In conclusion, the speaker compares their plight to that of the Irish and states that there is no way another could know the importance of history and storytelling.
 At this point, it is all the Welsh people have left.